-In addition to the eight identified organic acids, there were an additional 254 CHO compounds detected, representing 48% of the total compounds in the mass range
+In addition to the eight identified organic acids, there were an additional 254 CHO compounds detected, representing 48% of the total compounds in the mass range 50-500 Da.

-- 50-500 Da.
 The average (arithmetic mean) organic molecular weight to organic carbon weight (OM:OC) ratio for the CHO compounds in the mass range 50-500 Da was 2.1±0.7, the average H:C and O:C ratios were 1.5±0.4 and 0.7±0.5, respectively (Table 2).
-The elemental ratios for the CHO compounds are lower than typical organic acid ratios (OM:OC 2.5-3.8), and are more consistent with measured ratios for smog - 25 chamber generated oligomers, oligomers formed through cloud processing, aged atmospheric aerosol, and HULIS, all contributors to SOA (EI-Zanan et al., 2005; Kiss et al., 2002; Kalberer et al., 2004; Altieri et al., 2008; Polidori et al., 2008).
+The elemental ratios for the CHO compounds are lower than typical organic acid ratios (OM:OC 2.5-3.8), and are more consistent with measured ratios for smog chamber generated oligomers, oligomers formed through cloud processing, aged atmospheric aerosol, and HULIS, all contributors to SOA (El-Zanan et al., 2005; Kiss et al., 2002; Kalberer et al., 2004; Altieri et al., 2008; Polidori et al., 2008).

-The CHO compounds in the rainwater were compared to oligomers known to form through cloud processing reactions of methylglyoxal (Altieri et al., 2008); methylglyoxal is a water soluble compound with both biogenic and anthropogenic sources.
-The organic acids known to form through cloud processing of methylglyoxal were all detected in the rainwater, i.e., glyoxylic, glycolic, pyruvic, oxalic, succinic, malonic, and malic 5 acids (Table 3).
-The methylglyoxal aqueous oligomerization scheme involves acid- or radical- catalyzed esterification of the organic acids with a hydroxy acid, e.g., lactic acid, leading to series of oligomers related by regular mass differences of 72.02113 Da $(\Delta C_3 H_4 O_2;$ Altieri et al., 2008).
-All nine oligomer series present in the methylglyoxal cloud processing scheme were detected in the rainwater (Table 3).
-For each organic acid detected, compounds consistent with the addition of one and two hydroxy acids 10 through esterification were detected.
-For example, moving from left to right in Table 3, glyoxylic acid ($C_2H_1O_3$), glyoxylic acid plus one addition of hydroxy acid through esterification ($C_5H_5O_5$), and glyoxylic acid plus two additions of hydroxy acid through esterification ($C_8H_0O_7$) were all detected.
-The oligomers formed through methylglyoxal cloud processing in the Altieri et al. (2008) study were generated in a laboratory set-15 ting, and to our knowledge, this is the first reporting of the oligomeric products formed through cloud processing laboratory experiments in an atmospheric sample.
+The elemental formulas of the CHO compounds in the rainwater were compared to the elemental formulas of oligomers known to form through cloud processing reactions of methylglyoxal (Altieri et al., 2008); methylglyoxal is a water soluble compound with both biogenic and anthropogenic sources.
+The organic acids known to form through cloud processing of methylglyoxal were all detected in the rainwater, i.e., glyoxylic, glycolic, pyruvic, oxalic, succinic, malonic, and malic acids (Table 3).
+The methylglyoxal aqueous oligomerization scheme involves acid- or radical- catalyzed esterification of the organic acids with a hydroxy acid, e.g., lactic acid, leading to series of oligomers related by regular mass differences of 72.02113 Da (Δ C3H4O2; Altieri et al., 2008).
+All nine oligomer series present in the methylglyoxal cloud processing scheme were detected in the rainwater based on elemental formula comparisons (Table 3).
+For each organic acid detected, compounds containing elemental formulas consistent with the addition of one and two hydroxy acids through esterification were detected.
+For example, moving from left to right in Table 3, glyoxylic acid $(C_2H_1O_3)$, glyoxylic acid plus one addition of hydroxy acid through esterification (C5H5O5), and glyoxylic acid plus two additions of hydroxy acid through esterification (C8H9O7) were all detected.
+In addition to the elemental formulas being consistent with methylglyoxal oligomers, some of these elemental formulas are also consistent with compounds formed from photooxidation of other biogenic precursors such as α pinene oxidation leading to hydroxy glutaric acids (Claeys et al., 2007), highlighting that multiple structural isomers of each elemental formula are possible.
+Without further liquid chromatography or MS-MS analysis, it is not possible to discern the exact structure of these higher molecular weight compounds.
+Compounds with the same elemental formulas and patterns as reported here in the rainwater were also detected in the high molecular weight fraction (>m/z 223) of aerosol derived water soluble organic carbon (Wozniak et al., 2008).